MiaadTeam/lesan/pages/src/getting_start.md

 In the `addCountryValidator` function that we wrote for the `validator` key, we have returned the `object` function from the Superstruct struct.
 This `object` contains two key:
 - `set`: It is an `object` in which we define the required input information for each function available on the client side.
 In the desired function, we can get the `set` object information from this address. `body.details.set`.
 Note that this object must be of Superstruct `object` function type.
 - `get`: This key is also a Superstruct `object`, where we specify what data can be sent to the client.
-This object is in such a way that the client can specify what data he needs with values of `0` or `1` for each `key`.
+This object is used in such a way that the client can specify what data he needs with values of `0` or `1` for each `key`.
 Actually, this object can be like this:
     ```ts
       get: object({
         name: enums([0, 1]),